Ryano2022/ARK-Config-File-Manager/README.md

 ## Overview

-The aim of this app is to provide a more human-readable way of managing your config files (also known as `.ini` files) for ARK.
+The ARK Config File Manager provides a user-friendly interface for managing configuration files (`.ini` files) for ARK: Survival Evolved/SOTF/Ascended.
-While ARK has many in-game settings available, there's a plethora of additional customisations possible through configuration files.
+While ARK offers many in-game settings, advanced customisations require modifying configuration files directly.
+This application hopes to simplify that process with a UI.

+## Features

+- **Visual Configuration Editor**: Edit complex configuration settings through an intuitive UI.
+- **Preset Management**: Save and load commonly used configuration presets.
+(Not yet implemented)
+- **Syntax Validation**: Avoid errors with built-in validation for ARK's configuration syntax.
+(Not yet implemented)
+- **Import/Export**: Easily import existing config files and export your modifications.

 ## Common Use Cases

-Wondering what you can do with my ARK Config File Manager?
-Here are some common scenarios:
+Wondering what you can customise with the ARK Config File Manager?

-- Want to customize supply crate contents?

-- Need to adjust boss rewards?

-- Looking to balance crafting costs?
+- Placeholder

 ## Getting Started

-. . .
+1. **Installation**: Download the latest release from the Releases section.
+2. **Open a Config**: Import your singleplayer/server's config file (`Game.ini` or `GameUserSettings.ini`).
+3. **Make Changes**: Use the intuitive interface to modify settings.
+4. **Export**: Save your changes.
+5. **Apply to Server**: Replace the file in your singleplayer/server directory.

 ## Alternatives

-While this is a personal project, there are other established tools available:
+This is a college project, so there are other established tools available:

 - [Beacon](https://usebeacon.app/) - A comprehensive ARK configuration tool.
 - [Top Server Network](https://topserver.network/ark-server-settings-generator/) - An ARK configuration tool on the web.

----